DigiChic/FOOD-PRICE-ANALYSIS-FOR-NIGERIA-/README.md

 ## Data cleaning

-The data was checked for blanks and duplicates, unnecessary row deleted, renamed each column and formatted to the correctbdata type.
+The data was checked for blanks and duplicates, unnecessary row deleted, renamed each column and formatted to the correct data type.

 I removed outliers from the data by checking for prices of goods whose figures are not reasonable.